 BEST MONTHS FOR CLIMBING MOUNT KILIMANJARO

-- August: August is the best month for Climbing Mount Kilimanjaro as it is the dry and dusty month.
+August: August is the best month for Climbing Mount Kilimanjaro as it is a dry and dusty month.
 During the night, the temperature is less cold than in June and July.
 With great weather, August month offers an amazing view of less cloud impeding the mountain

 PREPARE FOR BAD WEATHER DURING CLIMBING MOUNT KILIMANJARO